2-REC/python-qt-resizable-messagebox/README.md

 ## Examples

 Here are 2 examples of the Resizable Message Box in action.
-The first one is in a standard Python application, the second one is inside a Maya 2020 session.
+The first one is in a standard Python application, the second one is inside a Autodesk Maya 2020 session.

 ![standalone](images/standalone.gif)